-&lt;sup>37 The emerging strand of literature on adaptive learning is also split.
-Bullard and Mitra (2000) find that, under a forward-looking Taylor rule such as equation (6), the equilibrium with adaptive learning is determinate.
-By contrast, Carlstrom and Fuerst (2001b) demonstrate the existence of learnable sunspot equilibria in a cash-in-advance model when both the central bank and the private agents learn adaptively.
-They also prove that, when the central bank is subject to a learning process, while private sector expectations are always rational, sunspot equilibria are always learnable, and thus are indeed a cause for concern.
+&lt;sup>35 The emerging strand of literature on adaptive learning is also split.
+Bullard and Mitra (2000) find that under a forward looking Taylor rule such as (6) the equilibrium with adaptive learning is determinate.
+By contrast, Carlstrom and Fuerst (2001b) demonstrate the existence of learnable sunspots equilibria in a cashin-advance model when both the central bank and the private agents learn adaptively.
+They also prove that, when the central bank is subject to a learning process, while private sector expectations are always rational, sunspots equilibria are always learnable, and thus are indeed a cause for concern.

-&lt;sup>38 The limited participation model introduces a friction into the workings of the financial markets to the extent that, due to rigidities in portfolio adjustments, a monetary injection at time t is disproportionately absorbed by financial intermediaries and thus channelled to finance investment rather than consumption.
+&lt;sup>36 The limited participation model introduces a friction into the workings of the financial markets to the extent that, due to rigidities in portfolio adjustments, a monetary injection at time t is disproportionately absorbed by financial intermediaries and thus channeled to finance investment rather than consumption.
 This assumption is what allows the model to generate an impulse-response pattern whereby a surprise monetary injection is followed by a fall in the equilibrium nominal rate of interest (liquidity effect) and a rise in output.
-By contrast, these features are not easily reproduced by competing new proposed by Christiano et al (2001) - conflating different sources of nominal frictions, liquidity effects and consumption and investment inertia in a rich stochastic general equilibrium context - confirm that forward-looking proactive Taylor rules produce excess volatility.
-The same indeterminacy problems are encountered by Levin et al (2001) for forecast-based Taylor rules at horizons exceeding one year ahead across a number of competing models incorporating rational expectations, short-run nominal inertia and long-run monetary neutrality.
+By contrast, these features are not easily reproduced by competing new-neoclassical models, which postulate various sorts of price rigidities.
+A description of this type of models is provided by Christiano et al. (1997).